HUHBotanyLib/Reseqr/README.md

    - reports validation results to screen and file
    - reports intended file renaming as a Python script that can be run separately
    - renames all image files with an additional prefix to avoid collision, even when no sequence number change is required
+   - generates an 'undo' script if a renaming script or renaming execution is specified
    - marks batches to avoid double execution
    - reports on renaming results
    - uses an editable configuration file with each project's constant data
    - allows for concurrent projects

+Basic operation includes validation and reporting in all cases.
+Additionally the program can be run to either produce a Python script that will rename the files or to rename the files directly.

 ## Project Setup
    - Image file batches for a given project are located in a single directory specified in the config
    - Each batch is assumed to contain one or more subdirectories that contain the image files
    - METS files are located in the batch subdirectory called 'mets'
    - METS files are in a one-to-one correspondence with the image file subdirectories but are not named so as to determine the pairing.
 This is determined by the program reading the METS files.